Charles H. Lake: Charles Lake School

-In October 2007, the building was demolished make way for new construction.
+In October 2007, the building was demolished to make way for new construction.
 In the process, the school moved to Louis Pasteur Elementary on Linn Drive.
-On June 4, 2010, Charles Lake closed indefinitely by the Academic Transformation Plan that was issued by the Cleveland Public School System due to constant low test scores and enrollment.
-The school's original site remains a high fenced field to this day.
+On June 4, 2010, Charles Lake was closed indefinitely by the Academic Transformation Plan that was issued by the Cleveland Public School System due to constant low test scores and enrollment.
+The school's original site remains a high-fenced field to this day.